arbertrary/arbertrary.github.io/_pages/about.md

 # PhD Project

 I am employed through the [MarDATA Helmholtz School for Marine Data Science](https://www.mardata.de) and my PhD project at GEOMAR is on the topic of provenance of immersive visualization workflows.
-To read more about this project feel free to check out [its project page on the MarDATA site.](https://www.mardata.de/2nd-cohorts/the-digital-lab-book-data-lineage-and-workflow-documentation-in-visual-data-exploration) as well as the the projects of [other MarDATA doctoral researchers](https://www.mardata.de/research)
+To read more about this project feel free to check out [its project page on the MarDATA site.](https://www.mardata.de/2nd-cohorts/the-digital-lab-book-data-lineage-and-workflow-documentation-in-visual-data-exploration) as well as the projects of [other MarDATA doctoral researchers](https://www.mardata.de/research)

 ![point](images/point-cloud.png)